HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ##### Implementation Issues

 ###### Handling Nonlinearity
-There were physical errors during manipulation caused by motor rotation as many general controlling systems under physical world.
+There were physical errors during manipulation caused by motor rotation as many general control systems under physical world have.
 In the coronary artery environment, this kind of error had a worse effect because it requires handling an exquisite unit of space and time.
 I approached this problem in a heuristic way and tried to define error tolerance thresholds because there is no perfect solution for this issue.
 Through a trial and error process, my team found that using a very small fixed step command (about 0.05mm) guaranteed that guidewire would be less affected by this problem and able to reach the correct position.